pypa/packaging.python.org/source/specifications/core-metadata.rst

 is not a selection from the "License" Trove classifiers.
 See :ref:`"Classifier" <metadata-classifier>` below.
-This field may also be used to specify a particular version of a licencse which is named via the ``Classifier`` field, or to indicate a variation or exception to such a license.
+This field may also be used to specify a particular version of a license which is named via the ``Classifier`` field, or to indicate a variation or exception to such a license.

 Examples::